Völsunga saga

 Drawing of the Ramsund carving from c.
 1030, illustrating the Völsunga saga on a rock in Sweden.
 At (1), Sigurd sits in front of the fire preparing the dragon's heart.

-The Völsunga saga (often referred to in English as the Volsunga Saga or Saga of the Völsungs) is a legendary saga, a late 13th-century prose rendition in Old Norse of the origin and decline of the Völsung clan (including the story of Sigurd and Brunhild and the destruction of the Burgundians).
+The Völsunga saga (Vǫlsunga saga, often referred to in English as the Volsunga Saga or Saga of the Völsungs) is a legendary saga, a late 13th-century prose rendition in Old Norse of the origin and decline of the Völsung clan (including the story of Sigurd and Brunhild and the destruction of the Burgundians).
 It is one of the most famous legendary sagas and an example of a "heroic saga" that deals with Germanic heroic legend.

 The saga covers topics including the quarrel between Sigi and Skaði, a huge family tree of great kings and powerful conquerors, the quest led by Sigmund and Sinfjǫtli to save princess Signý from the evil king Siggeir, and, most famously, Sigurd killing the serpent/dragon Fáfnir and obtaining the cursed ring Andvaranaut that Fáfnir guarded.

 Context and overview

 The saga is largely based on the epic poetry of the historic Elder Edda.
 The earliest known pictorial representation of this tradition is the Ramsund carving in Sweden, which was created c.
 1000 CE.

 The origins of the material are considerably older, however, and it in part echoes real events in Central Europe during the Migration Period, chiefly the destruction of the Kingdom of the Burgundians by the Huns in the fifth century.
-Some of the poems contained in the Elder Edda relate episodes from the Völsung legend.
+Some of the poems contained in the Elder Edda relate episodes from the Vǫlsung legend.
 On the other hand, the only surviving medieval manuscript of the saga, Ny kgl.
 Saml.
 1824 b 4to, which is held by the Royal Library of Denmark, dates to about 1400.
 In this manuscript, the saga leads straight in to Ragnars saga loðbrókar.